typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 As part of building the Docker image, SBT Native Packager will provide its own Docker entry point script to start the application which accepts additional arguments.
 When system properties are presented as part of the arguments, they will be appended to the JVM options when the application is started within the container.

-Next we will transform the generated Docker `ENTRYPOINT` instruction.
+Next we will transform the generated Docker `ENTRYPOINT` instruction:

 ```
 dockerCommands :=